 The accompanying unaudited consolidated financial statements have been prepared in conformity with the instructions to Form 10-Q and Article 10, Rule 10-01 of Regulation S-X for interim financial statements.
-Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States of America, or GAAP.
+Accordingly, they may not include all of the information and footnotes required by accounting principles generally accepted in the United States of America, or GAAP.
 The consolidated interim financial statements are unaudited; however, in the opinion of the Company's management, all adjustments, consisting only of normal recurring accruals, necessary for a fair presentation of the financial position, results of operations, and cash flows have been included.
-Comparative information for the quarter and six months ended June 30, 2007 is not provided because the Company did not commence operations until November 21, 2007.
-These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2007.
+These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2008.
 The nature of the Company's business is such that the results of any interim period are not necessarily indicative of results for a full year.
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, Chimera Securities Holdings, LLC.
+All intercompany balances and transactions have been eliminated.